horacehoff/keel/CONTRIBUTING.md

 Welcome!
 Contributions and issues are *very* welcome.

+To see a list of what needs to be worked on, check out the [roadmap](ROADMAP.md).

 If you found a bug, please create an issue.

 If you have an idea for a new feature, design change, or anything that modifies the core logic, please first create an issue to discuss it.